Khaled12208/Atuomation-Selenuime-Project-Nopcommerce/README.md

 # Nopcommerce Automation Frame Work Project
-This is a demo project for Testing Nopcommerce website using the test automation
+This is a demo project for Testing Nopcommerce website using the test automation framework

 ## Frame works
 1- Selenuime webdrivr 4.0